R. Graham Reynolds, Ph.D.

 Amy Castle ’17

-Amy is a Biology major with a concentration in Ecology and Evolution and an athlete on the UNC Asheville cross country and track & field teams.
-She is currently doing research on Anolis fairchildi, a green anole species found on the remote Cay Sal Bank of the western Bahamas.
-Amy is developing molecular markers and genetic data to contextualize the species within the larger Anolis phylogeny.
-Amy was awarded a UNC Asheville Undergraduate Summer Research Grant for her work.
+Amy was a Biology major with a concentration in Ecology and Evolution and an athlete on the UNC Asheville cross country and track & field teams.
+Her research focused on Anolis fairchildi, a green anole species found on the remote Cay Sal Bank of the western Bahamas.
+Amy developed molecular markers and genetic data to contextualize the species within the larger Anolis phylogeny.
+Amy was awarded a UNC Asheville Undergraduate Summer Research Grant for her work, and published her results in the UNC Asheville Undergraduate Research Journal (see below).
+Amy is currently preparing to submit the manuscript for publication in a scientific journal.

 Robert Chambliss ’16